 When marketers and SEOs decide to target a highly competitive keyword, it could take months or even years to see meaningful movement in the SERPs.
 But the search landscape is shifting, and more searchers are typing in long tail search terms to find what they're looking for in search engines.
 Not surprisingly, marketers and SEOs are responding by shifting their attention to long tail search optimization.
-If you haven't started integrating long tail keywords into your search strategy or you're not sure it's the right move for your site, here's the what, why, and how of long tail search.
+If you haven't started integrating long tail keywords into your keyword research strategy or you're not sure it's the right move for your site, here's the what, why, and how of long tail search.

 What Are Long Tail Keywords?